 Make way, Galaxy S10.
-Samsung has officially unveiled the Galaxy S20 series, which bring advanced cameras, 120Hz displays and improved performance to the company's flagship phone.
+The Samsung Galaxy S20 series is here, which bring advanced cameras, 120Hz displays and improved performance to the company's flagship phone.

-That brings up an interesting question: should prospective buyers hold out for the new models on March 6, or snag a Galaxy S10 on the cheap, while many retailers will be heavily discounting their stock?
+That brings up an interesting question: should prospective buyers entertain one of the newer models, or snag a Galaxy S10 on the cheap, while many retailers have heavily discounted their stock?

 That all depends on how badly you want the S20's upgrades.
 The S20 models packs 5G connectivity and Snapdragon 865 power; a triple-lens rear camera with a 48-megapixel, 3x optical zoom lens; a 120Hz display; and a larger, 4,000-mAh battery, among other upgrades. es.